tyu0912/w251_work/hw9/README.md

 <img src="images/instance.JPG" width="45%" height="45%">

 6. Take a look at the plot of the learning rate and then check the config file.
 Can you explan this setting?

+From the below, it appears that the learning rate increases linearly at the beginning and then decreases slowly afterwards.
+This method appears to be partially based on https://arxiv.org/pdf/1706.03762.pdf, the famous `Attention is All you Need` paper.
+Here they specified they ramped up the learning rate for the first 4000 (8000 in our case) warmup_steps training steps, then decreased it proportionally to the inverse square root of the step number.
+In a way, treating the learning rate as an adaptable hyperparameter like this is smart because, one would expect the model to be terrible at first so it would be beneficial to zig-zag across the feature space as much as possible towards a minima.
+As the training proceeds and more data is observed, we want to calm the algorithm and allow it to make better decisions in the feature space as forward and back propagates.
+Note that there are also other concepts like momentum which help in picking ideal directions in the feature space to converge on.

 <img src="images/learning_rate1.JPG" width="45%" height="45%">